 Most importantly, however, an emergency scenario is not the place to learn how to build a fire.
 Practice with your own kit at home — in your backyard if you have to — until you feel comfortable starting a fire, even in the rain.

 Strictly speaking, you’re perfectly capable of surviving 72 hours without food.
 Sure, you’ll be hungry, but you won’t die.
 That said, anything you do eat should feel like a luxury.
-Here, it pays to think like a polar explorer: nutrient-dense foods that are portable and packable.
+Here, it pays to think like a polar explorer: Nutrient-dense foods that are portable and packable.
 Nuts, canned beans, and dehydrated camp meals (whether self-prepared or mil-spec MREs) are all solid options.
 Candy and energy bars are great supplements as well.

 Companies like Huel sell nutrient-rich meal replacement powders that mix into cold water, eliminating the need for cooking.
 One cup of, for example, provides an entire day’s calories, protein, fat, and carbohydrates, plus more vitamins and minerals than you’d typically find in over-the-counter multivitamins.
 You can also pack to help fuel yourself.

 If you’re cool with forgoing taste in favor of an ultra-light pack, you can skip food prep tools altogether.
 If, however, you opt to bring anything that needs preparing, you’ll need to plan for cooking it.
 At a minimum, your mess kit should include a small metal pot, a lightweight spork, and a metal cup with collapsible handles.
 Ideally, all the pieces of your kit should nest inside one another to maximize packability.
 Lastly, you’ll want a lightweight stove — the ultra-portableis a great choice — plus a couple of fuel canisters.
 Plan on relying on making and cooking over a fire whenever necessary, but having a camp stove is a wise backup.